 It is also a working language of the World Trade Organizations (WTO), North Atlantic Treaty Organization (NATO), International Labor Organization (ILO), ECOWAS, WADA, FIFA, and more.

-As a result of its political and economic strengths, French is not only the one of most widely spoken language in the world, but also the fourth most widely used on the Internet (after English and German).
+As a result of its political and economic strengths, French is not only one of the most widely spoken language in the world.
+But also the fourth most commonly used on the Internet (after English and German).

-French is fortunate to be the 4th most used language on the Internet, 3rd in business, 2nd in international information and the media, the 2nd working language of most international organisations and the 2nd most learned language in the world, an asset for those who can speak it well.
+French is fortunate to be the 4th most used language on the Internet, 3rd in business, 2nd in general information, and the media.
+Besides, it is the 2nd working language of most international organizations and the 2nd most learned language in the world, an asset for those who can speak it well

-French-speaking population in the world is quite huge and growing northward.
-French is one of the most popular European language in India and you should consider learning because of their widespread use and immense benefits.
+The French-speaking population in the world is quite immense and growing northward.
+French is one of the most common European languages in India, and you should consider learning because of its widespread use and vast benefits.